davharris/als-prognosis/presentation-script.md

 # David J. Harris

 Thanks for listening.
-I'm Dave Harris, and I've built customized statistical models for describing and making predictions about all sorts of biological systems.
+I'm Dave Harris, and I've built customized statistical models for describing and making predictions about various biological systems.
 I'd be happy to answer any questions about my previous work or about what I presented today.